 - It’s few narrow streets will not only carry all the local buses but become the regional terminus for the B-Line and northern commuter buses that now run to the Sydney CBD.

-- Berry Street is not a pedestrian-friendly street in the heart of the city – it’s the on-ramp for the Warringah Expressway.
+- Berry Street is not a pedestrian-friendly street in the heart of the city – it’s the on-ramp for the Warringah Freeway.
 Current transport plans make it the on-ramp for both the Western Harbour Tunnel and the Beaches Link as well!

 It’s urgent and essential that the North Sydney community says ‘Enough!’